Setting Up Permissions

 Click the Select a present ACL radio button to use a pre-configured set of permissions, and then select the preset you want to use from the Default ACL Options dropdown list, or click Create a custom ACL to configure your own set of permissions.
 Click Continue.

 Each default preset loads different permissions to the Edit ACL screen.
-The Create a custom preset opens the Edit ACL screen with no default permission settings.
+The Create a custom preset option opens the Edit ACL screen with no default permission settings.

 Select Flags to specify how this ACE applies to newly created directories and files within the dataset.
 Basic flags enable or disable ACE inheritance.
 Advanced flags allow further control of how the ACE applies to files and directories in the dataset.